 Could it get any beachier than this corner?
 This part of the living features an accent chair with blue cushions to complement the light blue shade of paint on the wall and the striped rug on the floor.
 Similar shades of wood found on the chair, accent table, and surfboard also tie the space together.
 "When I'm there, I surf, we ride our bikes everywhere, we skateboard," Driver explains.
 It's clear her lifestyle has seeped into the home's décor as well.

 Although Driver admits that she wasn't after too many patterns, these throw pillows seem to be a welcome exception.
 The blues, reds, and whites lend themselves to the nautical theme of the beach house.

-Driver was able to source unique pieces from One Kings Lane as she designed her dream home.
-"I went through the website—and it's super extensive the One Kings Lane website—and I created wish lists, which is just such a great way of figuring out what you like," Driver explains.
+Driver was able to source unique pieces from her designers as she designed her dream home.
+"I went through the website—and it's super extensive, the One Kings Lane website—and I created wish lists, which is just such a great way of figuring out what you like," Driver explains.
 "And then the design team synthesized that and they added things that I hadn’t thought of," she adds.

 Every nook and cranny of the home is filled with charming design details.
 We love the combination of layered jute and patterned rugs in the living room on top of light, hardwood floors.
 It feels cozy, but appropriate for the environment.

 The dining room features a rug similar to the one found in the living room to tie the spaces together.
 It's a well-lit space thanks to large, sliding glass doors that lead outside and light blue kitchen cabinets liven up the room with a pop of color.
 A rustic pendant light hangs from the ceiling and fits in with the rest of the beachy décor perfectly.

 "I was absolutely blown away," Driver says, commenting on the final result of her home.
 Everything from the larger pieces of furniture to the smaller details shown here on the dining room table come together to create the calming, peaceful home the actress was looking for.